yackx/ipgo/content/classic/8queens/queens.md

 }
 ```

-An auxiliary `solve()` functions does the heavy lifting.
+An auxiliary `solve()` functions does the actual work.
 When $k=n$, it means we have managed to put $n$ queens on the board, and we have found a valid solution that we can print.
 Otherwise, we first test if the board with the new queen is safe.
 In the affirmative, we try all possibles rows for column $k$.

 ```go
 func solve(board []int, k, n int) {